webmechanicx/fill/FAQ.md

 * [Plates](https://github.com/flatiron/plates)

-## How do I create attributes with Transparency?
+## How do I create attributes with Fill?

 With directives.